ARF – Average Reduced Frequency [statistics ]

 to each word form

 in a corpus using an automatic tool called a lemmatizer.
-Lemmatization ensures that searching for a lemma will also return all related words forms, e.g. searching for go
+Lemmatization bring the benefit of searching for a base form of a word and getting all the derived forms in the result, e.g. searching for go

 will also find goes, went, gone, going

-lempos is a combinatin of lemma and part of speech (pos) consisting of the lemma, hyphen and a one-letter abbreviation of the part of speech, eg. go-v
+lempos is a combination of lemma and part of speech (pos) consisting of the lemma, hyphen and a one-letter abbreviation of the part of speech, eg. go-v

 .
 The part of speech abbreviations differ between corpora.
 Lempos is case sensitive, house-n